-Pack your hiking boots, hit the trail, and trek through Douglas fir forests.
+Pack your hiking boots, hit the trail, and wander through dense Douglas fir forests.
 Breathe in the scent of tall ponderosa pines and keep an eye out for squirrels, birds, and possibly even deer!
 You’re in Big Bear now, and that means adventure.
 Whether you're a first-time visitor or a seasoned traveler, these six hiking trails should be at the top of your list.
 After your day of exploration, cozy up in your Big Bear cabin rental for some well-deserved rest.

 The Gray’s Peak path is only open seasonally due to its location in the middle of Fawnskin’s bald eagle wintering habitat area (on the north side of Big Bear Lake).
 Take Highway 38 to roughly half a mile west of Fawnskin, where you’ll see signs for the Grout Bay Picnic Area.
 Feel free to park anywhere in the picnic area lot, but note that you’ll need an Adventure Pass.

-The Champion Lodgepole Trail is one of the most popular hikes in Big Bear due to the rare lodgepole pines that tower over the trail.
-It’s a nice, easy stroll, and only around one mile round-trip with a 50-foot elevation gain.
+The Champion Lodgepole Trail is one of the most popular hikes in Big Bear.
+That’s because of the rare lodgepole pines that tower over the path.
+It’s a nice, easy stroll, and only around 1 mile round-trip with a 50-foot elevation gain.
 However, there are other ways to tack on some thrills.

 You could easily hike in and out of Lodgepole, then head down the Siberia Creek Trail on your way back.
-While this adds an extra 12 miles round-trip, the scenery and seasonal wildflowers along the Siberia Creek Trail make the strenuous 12-mile round-trip hike worth your toil.
-If you don’t want to trek six miles to Siberia Creek Trail Camp, you can alternatively hike one mile in (two miles in and out) to the Gunsight before turning back.
-The first mile is absolutely stunning, with colorful foliage in the fall and trickling waterfalls in the summer—not to mention some of the biggest ponderosa pines you’ll ever see!
-If you dare to venture past the first mile, be prepared to climb down large boulders through the gorge to the end of the trail.
+While this adds an extra 12 miles round-trip, the scenery and seasonal wildflowers along the Siberia Creek Trail make the hike well worth the effort.
+Alternatively, you can go 2 extra miles round-trip to the Gunsight.
+The first mile is stunning, with colorful foliage in the fall and trickling waterfalls in the summer—not to mention some of the biggest ponderosa pines you’ll ever see.
+If you venture past the first mile, be prepared to climb down large boulders through the gorge to the end of the trail.

 To reach these trails, take Mill Creek Road southwest and follow it to the left where it intersects with Tulip Lane.
 After another mile, the road will become dirt.
 Once you reach 2N11, take a left and follow the signs to the parking area.
 You will need an Adventure Pass to park in this lot.